 First, then, we will create the new context and one context attributes (‘Market Segment’), which will indicate whether or not the customer is residential or commercial.

 Check that your project is selected and open.

-Go to Catalog Designer > Contexts:
+Go to Rules > Context under the Quick Start Menu: